1 | Mexico |

 Dwelling in the densest rainforests fueled by constant Pacific weather fronts, many unique lifeforms have sprung into being.
 Unique snakes in Ecuador include Logan’s lanceheads, ribboned brittle snakes and hooded centipede snakes.

-Longest snake – the largest snake in Ecuador lies in eastern half, and may reach 6 metres.
+Longest snake – the largest snake in Ecuador lies in the eastern half, and may reach 6 metres.
 It’s the green anaconda… or is it?
 A huge media splash happened in 2024 when scientists announced that anacondas in the northwest of the range, specifically the Ecuadorian Amazon, were actually a different species, tentatively dubbed Eunectes akayima.

-These were genetically separated by over 5 million years, and even larger than regular green anacondas, reaching 6.3 metres.
+These were genetically separated by over 5 million years, and were even larger than regular green anacondas, reaching 6.3 metres.
 The team only tracked the serpents with aid from local tribesman.
 Scientists are still debating whether it’s genuinely a new species.

 Deadliest snake – Ecuador has several rare vipers found in no other country.
 These include Lojan’s lancehead and Osborne’s lancehead, both with a necrotic venom.
 However, the regular fer-de-lance (Bothrops asper) can be found in the western half as well, and like in Colombia, this is the one snake you should run away from as fast as possible.
-In certain regions of Ecuador, fer-de-lances inflict 82% of venomous snakebites,
+In certain regions of Ecuador, fer-de-lances inflict 82% of venomous snakebites.

-8 Thailand
+8 | Thailand |

 Number – 228.